dotnet/samples/core/nativeaot/NativeLibrary/README.md

 The sample [source code](Class1.cs) demonstrates common techniques used to stay within these limitations.

 ## Building static libraries

+> [!WARNING]
+> Building shared libraries is preferred to building static libraries.
+Static libraries might have problems with ABI differences (the compiler-rt runtime used to build the static libraries that ship with native AOT needs to match the compiler-rt runtime used by other code in the same loadable module).
+It is also not not possible to mix multiple native AOT compiled static libraries within the same loadable module.
+These problems don't exist when building a shared library.

 ```bash
 > dotnet publish /p:NativeLib=Static --use-current-runtime